meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

 **Postcondition:**
 * Success
   * The user's session is activated.
-  * If a one-time code is used, the code is invalidated and the user is forwarded to the second-factor configuration page.
+  * If a one-time backup code is used, the code is invalidated and the user is forwarded to the second-factor configuration page.
 * Failure
-  * The user may not proceed and will need to retry.
+  * The user may not proceed and will need to retry with a fresh token.

 **Basic flow:**